UTS-AnimalLogicAcademy/turret_server/readme.md

 ## Usage
 To launch a threaded Turret server, run the [`turret-server`](https://github.com/UTS-AnimalLogicAcademy/turret_server/blob/master/bin/turret-server) executable

 This launches a PyZMQ server that listens for queries from Turret clients, and delegates [turret_resolver](https://github.com/UTS-AnimalLogicAcademy/turret_resolver) fetches to one of 12 asynchronous workers.
-Interaction with the Shotgun API through turret_resolver is performed in its own process, allowing each process to have the CPU resources necessary, while still allowing the server to delegate to and receive responses from workers while they idle.
+Interaction with the Shotgun API through turret_resolver is performed in its own process, allowing each process to have acces to the necessary CPU resources, while still allowing the server to delegate to and receive responses from workers while other workers idle.

 Sending a query which contains the word `KILL` to the turret server will signal the server to terminate.